-The problems that plagued the barter system eventually paved way to the next transaction methodology.
+The problems that plagued the barter system eventually paved the way to the next transaction methodology.
 People tried to invent a common denominator for the ‘exchange’.
 The common denominator ranged from food grains to metals.
-But eventually metals thrived for obvious reasons.
-Metal was divisible, easily movable, and metal had no issue with shelf life.
-Further, of all the metals, Gold and Silver were the most popular; therefore eventually these metals became the standard for transactions.
-The direct exchange between gold/silver and goods lasted for many centuries; however things started to change when people deposited gold and silver coins in safe havens and issued a ‘paper’ against the value of gold.
-This paper derived its value based on the gold/silver coins deposited in safe haven.
+But eventually, metals thrived for obvious reasons.
+The metal was divisible, easily movable, and metal had no issue with shelf life.
+Further, of all the metals, Gold and Silver were the most popular; therefore, eventually, these metals became the standard for transactions.
+The direct exchange between gold/silver and goods lasted for many centuries; however, things started to change when people deposited gold and silver coins in safe havens and issued a ‘paper’ against the value of gold.
+This paper derived its value based on the gold/silver coins deposited in haven.

 Stage 3 – The Gold Standard era

-As things progressed, geo political situation changed (world wars, civil wars, cold wars etc) and so did the economic situation across the world.
+As things progressed, the geopolitical situation changed (world wars, civil wars, cold wars etc.) and so did the economic situation across the world.
 When it came to cross border transactions, there was an urgent need for merchants to trust one currency and value their own currency against that currency.
-This is when ‘Bretton Woods System’ came to the picture.
+This was when the ‘Bretton Woods System’ came to the picture.
 You can read more on the Bretton Woods System.